tytydraco/yessleep/out/Weird_Coworker_Update_I_actually_went_out_for_once.md

 The woman yanked her head to the side, ripping my flesh off, hard enough to make my entire body shake, as if I were a toy in the jaws of a vicious dog.
 But I still couldn't scream or even sob as she drank my life away.
 The bar's neon sign got blurrier as she swallowed more of my blood.
 I couldn't die like this.
 Please, not like this.

 I sensed Ramy's presence before I saw him.
 He appeared suddenly and seized the woman's ear, dragging her away by the cartilage as if she were a naughty child.
-She howled like a coyote, clawing at his hand and leaving little scrathes, but he didn't seem to notice.
+She howled like a coyote, clawing at his hand and leaving little scratches, but he didn't seem to notice.

 After taking a moment to make her scream again by roughly yanking her head to the side, he eventually tossed her so that she toppled to the ground, the back of her head slamming against the bar's brick wall.

-Ramy turned to me then as I laid, limo, prone, and bleeding onto the ground ground.
+Ramy turned to me then as I laid, limp, prone, and bleeding onto the ground.
 I weakly tried to scoot away, but in two steps he was by my side, propping me up against a wall and pressing something to the missing chunk on my neck.
 It felt like a shirt, or a cloth napkin.
 It didn't matter.

 He let out a small laugh, "Damn.
 She really got you good, huh?
 You're a bad judge of character, you know that, Lab Rat?"